KIZI/LinkedHypernymsDataset/README.md

 ##1.
 HypernymExtractor module

-This module only extracts hypernyms from all DBpedia resources and saves them to the temporary file.
+This module extracts hypernyms from DBpedia resources with an abstract and saves them to the temporary file.
 Any hypernym is derived from a first sentence of a DBpedia resource short abstract and is represented by one word.
 Subsequently, the hypernym word is mapped to a DBpedia resource based on the first hit returned by Wikipedia Search API.
 The extraction process uses following Gate plugins:

 1. ANNIE English Tokenizer
 2. ANNIE Sentence Splitter